grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 The second thing you need to consider is how to design the UI of the extension point so it supports a scenario where multiple extensions are being added without breaking the UI.

-Lastly you need to consider if there are any information from the current view that should be shared with the extensions added to the extension point.
-It could be information from the current view that could let the extending plugin prefill values etc in the functionality being added via the extension.
+Finally, consider if there is any information from the current view that should be shared with the extensions added to the extension point.
+It could be information from the current view that could let the extending plugin prefill values or other data in the functionality being added via the extension.

 ## How to create an extension point